Toya-gif/Module-1/1A PYTHON BASICS-PRINTING MULTI-LINE STRING.md

 ## RESULT
-Thus the python program to print the string in multiple lines using triple quotes.
+Thus the python program to print the string in multiple lines using triple quotes is done and verified.